cinchy-co/Documentation/guides-for-using-cinchy/user-guides/version-management/README.md

 # Version Management

-## 1. Data Version Management
+## Data version management

 Cinchy natively and automatically manages data versioning in the platform through the ‘always-on’ version tracking, collaboration logging, and recycle bin features (data restore).

 Cinchy maintains a version history of all changes to every data element stored in Cinchy.
-The version history is queryable in Cinchy to accelerate analysis, and can also be viewed through the [Collaboration Log](../data-management.md#6.-collaboration-log), which tracks changes made by users, systems, or external applications _(Image 1)._ When required, you can easily revert data to previous states using the [**Recycle Bin** ](https://platform.docs.cinchy.com/guides-for-using-cinchy/user-guides/data-management#recycle-bin)**or the Revert** button.
+You can query the version history in Cinchy to speed up analysis, and can also be viewed through the [Collaboration Log](../data-management.md#6.-collaboration-log), which tracks changes made by users, systems, or external applications _(Image 1)._ When required, you can easily revert data to previous states using the [**Recycle Bin** ](https://platform.docs.cinchy.com/guides-for-using-cinchy/user-guides/data-management#recycle-bin)**or the Revert** button.

 <figure><img src="../../../.gitbook/assets/image (623).png" alt=""><figcaption><p>Image 1: The Collaboration Log</p></figcaption></figure>

-## 2. Schema Version Management
+## Schema version management

 {% hint style="info" %}
 This section refers to data schemas/models, **not** data values themselves.